-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH OCCUPATION is very important.
-Redistration District N Primary Registration District No. RECORD 2.
-FULL NAME.. (a) Residence. .....
-St., ......Ward.
-(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERMANENT PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) 19 DIVORCED (write the word) IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR THE CAUSE OF DEATH\ WAS AS FOLLOWS: 7.
-AGE If LESS than I MONTHS DAYS day. ..... hrs.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ... (b) General nature of industry, CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer) (c) Name of employer 18.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH statement of OCCUPATION is very important.
+PHYSICIANS should Primary Registration District No. 3976 Registered No. City. (a) Residence.
+(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign hirth? .ds.
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
+SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 19 5 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) MO DIVORCED (write the word) 17.
+RTIFY.
+That I attended deceased from IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, at.....
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
+AGE YEARS MONTHS If LESS than 1 DAYS day, ......brs. ..min.
+8. OCCUPATION OF DECEASED supplied. (a) Trade, profession, or particular kind of work ... (b) General nature of industry.
+CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer).... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN IF NOT AT PLACE OF DEATH?.....
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?...
-10. NAME OF FATHER WAS THERE AN AUTOPSY7.....
-11. BIRTHPLACE OF FATHER (CITY OR WHAT TEST CONFIRMED DIAGNOSIST plain (STATE OR COUNTRY) (Signed).....
-12. MAIDEN NAME OF MOT \State the Dishash Causing Dhatel, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CIT) (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TO IF NOT AT PLACE OF DEATHY.....
+(STATE OR COUNTRY DID AN OPERATION PRECEDE DEATH).
+10. NAME OF FATHER WAS THÉRE AN AUTOPSY?.....
+11. BIRTHPLACE OF FATHER (CITY OR TOWN)......
+(STATE OR COUNTRY) \State the Dibrase Causing Drams, or in deaths from Violenz Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN) (1) MEANS AND NATURE OF INJUST, and (2) whether Accommental, Suicidal, or HOMICIDAL.
 (See reverse side for additional space.)
-14. 19.
-PLACE OF BURIAL CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-REGISTRAR
+14. 19\PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
+20. UMDERTAKER ADDRESS REGISTRAR